Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Native Pet Probiotic Powder

-If you want a probiotic with more bacterial diversity, Native Pet offers a blend of multiple strains plus prebiotic fiber.
-The air-dried formula preserves bacterial viability better than many competitors.
+If you want more bacterial diversity, Native Pet is an excellent choice.
+It blends multiple strains with prebiotic fiber.
+Their air-dried formula keeps the bacteria viable much better than standard heat-processed chews.

 Buy Native Pet Probiotic on Amazon